ericoporto/ags-manual-wiki/GameSavesCompatibility.md

 };
 </pre>

-If you load older save from version 1 while running version 2, created objects of this type will load but will be one variable less in size.
-Trying to use this variable in script will result in error.
-This is similar to array case.
+If you load an older save from version 1 while running version 2, created objects of this type will load but will be one variable less in size.
+Trying to use the additional variable in script will result in an error.
+This is similar to the array case.
-The solution then is likely similar: upon restoring older save recreate managed objects (they will be of correct size), copy valid contents from restored objects into them, and reassign pointers to these recreated objects.
-Again this is explained more in a ["Solutions" section](GameSavesCompatibility#solution-5-extending-dynamic-arrays-and-managed-structs).
+The solution here is similar to the array solution: upon restoring the older save recreate all managed objects (they will be of the correct size), copy valid content from restored objects into them, and reassign pointers to these recreated objects.
+Again this is explained more in the ["Solutions" section](GameSavesCompatibility#solution-5-extending-dynamic-arrays-and-managed-structs).

 And again, if you remove a variable instead:
 <pre>